Should You Hire A Moving Company or Move Yourself in NYC?

 Liability also covers injuries that may occur during a move.

-If you do the move yourself, you will be held personally responsible for any such damages or injuries.
+If you do the move yourself, you will be held personally responsible for damages or injuries.

 The Pitfalls of Hiring a Moving Company

-Though most people want to hire movers, there are often problems that can impede them from doing so.
-Here’s why hiring a mover might not be good for you…
+Though most people want to hire movers, problems can often impede them from doing so.
+Here's why hiring a mover might not be suitable for you…

 Price

-Price is a big issue that most people have with hiring a moving company.
+Price is a big issue that most people have when hiring a moving company.

-The fees alone are what make most people rethink hiring movers—at least when it comes to full-service moving companies.
+The fees alone make most people rethink hiring movers—at least for full-service moving companies.

-Hiring a moving company usually starts at around $700 for a move across town.
+Hiring a moving company usually costs around $700 for a move across town.

-If you have a larger apartment or are moving in from out of state, the price can easily skyrocket to several thousand dollars.
+If you have a larger apartment or are moving in from out of state, the price can quickly skyrocket to several thousand dollars.

 Most of us don't have that cash lying around in our budgets.

-That’s why most people who are moving a short distance and have friends to help them move to choose to do it on their own.
+That's why most people move a short distance and have friends to help them do it independently.
 This is especially true in the city.

 Scheduling